 Southwest Virginia Medical Reserve Corps

 The Southwest Virginia Medical Reserve Corps is comprised of health care professionals and community members committed to sharing their time and talents to support the public health community in Southwest Virginia.
-Established in 2004, this volunteer organization is 1 of 800 units in the national network.
+Established in 2004, this volunteer organization is 1 of 800 units in the national network and excited to be celebrating its 20th Year Anniversary in 2024!

-Practicing, licensed, retired health care professionals, as well as community members with non-medical skills, who live and/or work in the Cumberland Plateau, Lenowisco and Mount Rogers Health Districts, are encouraged to consider membership.
-Those interested in joining must complete an application, orientation and a background screening.
-Once approved, volunteers will be ready to respond.
+As the Southwest Virginia MRC prepares to celebrate their 20th year, all community members are encouraged to consider membership.
+Practicing, licensed, retired health care professionals, as well as community members with non-medical skills, who live and/or work in the Cumberland Plateau, Lenowisco and Mount Rogers Health Districts, can submit applications through the Virginia Volunteer Health System.
+Once the application is received, volunteers must complete on-line orientation, Cybersecurity & HIPAA Training for VA MRC and submit to a free background screening.

 Please contact the team leadership by clicking the Contact Information tab on the left for more information or to submit questions.